 I want to make sure I have a diverse team.
 In my recruitment activities, should I favor people from minority groups over other candidates?
 We should always assess candidates equally, based on merit and professional competence.
-In our recruitment has expressed his/her disabilities to me.
+In our recruitment

+I am a team manager and one of my team members has expressed his/her disabilities to me.
 Does the Group have facilities to ensure this person can continue to do the job required of them?